Accessing Continuing Care

 Getting Started

-If you or anyone you know needs some help or assistance with daily tasks (getting dressed, taking a shower or bath, relief for a caregiver) or is having difficulty living alone (difficulty walking by themselves, struggling with activities that require memory or judgement), you can request more information from:
+If you, or anyone you know, needs help or assistance with daily tasks (getting dressed, taking a shower or bath, relief for a caregiver) or is having difficulty living alone (difficulty walking by themselves, struggling with activities that require memory or judgement), you can request more information from:

-• Your family doctor, or Primary Care Network (PCN) office
+• Your family doctor, nurse practitioner, or Primary Care Network (PCN) office

-• Your nurse/care team.
+• Your healthcare team.
 If you are hospitalized, transition services or discharge planning may support you with accessing continuing care

 • A community health care provider (pharmacist, physiotherapist, paramedic), or

-Select the zone you live in from the list below.
+Select the zone you live in from the list below to find the contact information for the Continuing Care Access Centre in your area.

-*Not sure what zone you reside in, go to the Zone Map
+*Not sure what zone you live in, see the Zone Map

-*If you do not currently reside in Alberta, but are inquiring about access to care in Alberta, contact any Continuing Care Access Centre for support.
+*If you do not currently live in Alberta, or do not have an Alberta Health Care Insurance Plan number but are inquiring about access to continuing care in Alberta, contact any Continuing Care Access Centre for support.

 Before Reaching Out